andrewgdotcom/spelling/spelling-rules.md

 (* see "1X Fixes" beló)

-1C1b: BÙT keep "wh" when pronounsed as in "whip" (distinctiv in sòm acsents)
+1C1b: BÙT keep "wh" when pronounsed as in "whip" [NEUTRAL]

     which, wheel